Springworks/generator-springworks/generators/babel-builder/README.md

 # babel-builder

-Generates files and installs packages needed to configure a Babel project, that builds ES5 code before `npm publish`.
+Generates files and installs packages needed to configure a Babel project, that builds ES5 code before `yarn publish`.

 ## Usage